CoolRekha/Programs/README.md

 # Programs
 This repository is a collection of basic programs in any coding language.
 This will participate in hacktoberfest 2022.
+Try to solve the opened issues.
+You can provide your issues also.
+ONLY QUALITY PRs WILL BE ACCEPTED!!

 # Hacktoberfest 2022
 Hacktoberfest is the easiest way to get into open source!
 Hacktoberfest is a month long festival of open source code presented by Digital Ocean and DEV this year in 2022.